mathjax/MathJax-docs/web/errors.rst

 Listing TeX Parse Errors
 ------------------------

-If you wish identify the TeX expressions that don't parse properly, there are several approaches that could be taken.
-First, you can provide a :js:meth:`formatError()` function in the ``tex`` section of your MathJax configuration.
+If you wish to identify the TeX expressions that don't parse properly, there are several approaches that could be taken.
+First, you can provide a :js:meth:`formatError()` function in the :js:data:`tex` section of your MathJax configuration.

 .. js:method:: formatError(jax, error)